spyroot/tcactl/README.md

 # tcactl

-Tcactl  is both a tool and library for creating automation pipeline for VMware Telco CLoud Automation.
+Tcactl  is both a tool and library for creating automation pipeline for VMware Telco Cloud Automation.
-The main objective command line provide kubectl like interface to register cloud provider, create and manage tenant cluster, tenant application.
+The main objective command line provides kubectl like interface to register cloud providers, create and manage tenant clusters, tenant applications.

 ## Table of content